I think it's time to blow this scene, get everybody and the stuff together... okay, three, two, one, let's jam.

 Suspiciously Similar Substitute: Vincent in The Movie is a pretty obvious stand-in for Vicious both being Evil Counterpart to Spike, while Elektra relationship with Vincent is similar to Julia's relationship with Spike (past lovers who still care about each other) she's a trained soldier while Julia is not.

-Take That: During its original airing in Japan, a number of episodes were deemed un-airable due to recent school violence.
+During its original airing in Japan, a number of episodes were deemed un-airable due to recent school violence.
 It was questionable whether the series would extend beyond episode 13.
 In response to this, an episode entitled "Session 13.5: Mish-Mash Blues" was made featuring scenes from the unairable episodes with the voice actors discussing the show.
 Many people don't know that Cowboy Bebop actually has a Japanese Hip-Hop song called "Recover the Sky of Day", which reflects the somber situation of society at the time, among its list of ED songs.

 Talking through Technique: Subverted in "Bohemian Rhapsody".
 The crew thinks that the chess pieces they found on apprehended thieves might hold some secret message, but they were merely a signal from the mastermind to his former employers that it was he who was pulling the jobs.
 He had a reputation as a chess lover.